Whitefly: Reproduction and metamorphosis

 The eggs of Aleyrodidae generally are laid near each other on the food plant, usually on a leaf, in spiral patterns or arcs, sometimes in parallel arcs.
 The egg is elongated, with one narrow end produced into a pedicel, which in some species is longer than the rest of the egg.
 After fertilisation the pedicel shrivels into a stalk.

 The details vary, but at least some species can reproduce parthenogenically by automixis.
 However, apparently all males are parthenogenically produced by arrhenotoky.
 The female however, can mate with her own male offspring, and thereafter produce eggs of both sexes.

 There generally are four larval instars.
 All the instars are more or less in the shape of a flattened ellipse fringed with bristles and waxy filaments.
 The first instar has functional legs, though short.
 Once it has inserted its stylets into the phloem to feed, it settles down and no longer uses its legs, and they degenerate after the first ecdysis.
 From then until it emerges as an adult, it remains attached to the plant by its mouthparts.
 The final instar feeds for a while, then undergoes changes within its skin, ceasing feeding and growing a new skin, forming what amounts to pupa.
 In doing so the insect does not shed the larval skin, which it retains as a protective puparium and which dries out.
 Meanwhile, the pupa within this skin develops into a pharate adult that usually is visible through the wall of the puparium.
 The puparium splits open as the imago forces its way out.

-This pupal stage is analogous to the pupal forms of the Endopterygota and it raises questions of terminology and concept.
+This pupal stage is analogous to the pupal forms of the Holometabola and it raises questions of terminology and concept.
 Some authorities argue that there is little functional, and no logically cogent basis for the distinction between the terms "larva" and "nymph".
 Some have long been in favour of dropping the term nymph entirely, and certainly apply the term "larvae" to the Aleyrodidae.